 Boldly Bankrupt is a project by the UC Activist Coalition, a community of progressive organizations on UC's campus fighting for local justice.

-Find our sources page here.
+Find our full sources page here.

 Fossil Free UC is a divestment campaign to get UC to both financially and socially divest (or remove all ties and investments) from the heavy-polluting fossil fuel industry.
 Currently, UC has at least 44 million of its endowment invested in fossil fuels.

 They believe in amplifying their voices through collective action in order to make a larger impact as the world faces climate catastrophe.

 Sign their petition to end UC’s investments in the fossil fuel industry!

 The Roosevelt Network trains, develops, and supports emerging progressive policymakers, researchers, and advocates across the US, focusing on communities historically denied political power.